justunsix/garden/src/content/docs/notes/370-Education-Learning-Anki-Master-Deck-Artificial-Intelligence.md

     Generative AI builds on NLP to create new content such as text, images, or code.

+### Tokenization for NLP

+1. Front

+    What are 4 concepts in NLP tokenization?

+2. Back

+    - Text normalization: Before generating tokens, text is normalized by removing punctuation and making all words lower case.
+      - Good for analysis purely on word frequency with high performance.
+      - Some semantic meaning may be lost like example, "Mr Banks has worked in many banks." where the sentence and punctuation has meaning for Mr. Banks and bank.
+    - Stop word removal: Stop words are words that should be excluded from the analysis.
+For example, "the", "a", or "it" make text easier for people to read but add little semantic meaning.
+      Excluding these words, allows better identification of important words.
+    - n-grams: Multi-term phrases such as "I have" or "he walked".
+A single word phrase is a unigram, a two-word phrase is a bi-gram, a three-word phrase is a tri-gram, and so on.
+Considering words as groups allows a model to make better sense of the text.
+    - Stemming: algorithms are applied to consolidate words before counting them, so that words with the same root, like "power", "powered", and "powerful", are interpreted as the same token.

 ## Computer Vision <span class="tag" tag-name="computer"><span class="smallcaps">computer</span></span> <span class="tag" tag-name="vision"><span class="smallcaps">vision</span></span>

 ### What is computer vision (CV)?